Hello story lovers!

 Children's book author

-Other books I’ve published include In My Dreams, a beautifully illustrated bedtime story about overcoming your nightmares and dreaming postitively (New Frontier Publishing) Toy Mountain, an environmental story (EK Books) and This Drop of Water, a narrative non-fiction picture book about how hard water works to make it into our homes is out with CSIRO Publishing in October 2026.
+Other books I’ve written and published include In My Dreams, a beautifully illustrated bedtime story about overcoming your nightmares and dreaming positively, Toy Mountain, an environmental story and This Drop of Water, a narrative non-fiction picture book about how hard water works to make it into our homes, out with CSIRO Publishing in October 2026.

 I am also excited to release my first middle-grade novel The Ghost Horse of Snowy River in June 2026, out with Wombat Books.